-The 1930 TRACTA E boasts a front-wheel-drive configuration with a mid-engine 2.7-liter Inline 6 Cylinder.
-As the sole surviving coupe, it has been meticulously restored to its original specifications, highlighting its impressive stance.
+The 1930 Tracta E boasts a front-wheel-drive configuration with a mid-engine 2.7-liter, inline 6 cylinder.
+As the sole surviving coupe, it has been meticulously restored to its original specifications, highlighting this impressive and elegant car.

-In 1929, the French Tracta A sports car, masterfully steered by designer Jean Albert Grégoire, claimed victory in the one-liter class at the Le Mans 24-hour race in France.
+In 1929, the French Tracta A sports car, masterfully driven by designer Jean Albert Grégoire, claimed victory in the one-liter class at the Le Mans 24-hour race in France.
 This triumph solidified its status as one of the premier front-wheel-drive designs of its time.
-Amidst other front-wheel-drive cars in Europe and the USA, Gregoire's Tracta design stood out for its exceptional durability.
+Amidst other front-wheel-drive cars in Europe and the USA, Grégoire's Tracta design stood out for its exceptional durability.

-Our 1930 Tracta E, equipped with a substantially larger 2.7-liter Continental six-cylinder engine and featuring the same Tracta front-drive constant velocity (CV) joints, has an odometer reading of just 60,000 original miles, preserving its historical authenticity.
-The only other known Tracta E, a roadster with a replica body by Chapron commissioned later by Gregoire, is housed in the Pechiney Collection at the Le Mans museum in France.
+Our 1930 Tracta E, equipped with a substantially larger 2.7-liter Continental six-cylinder engine and features front-drive constant velocity (CV) joints.
+It has an odometer reading of just 60,000 original miles, which preserves its historical authenticity.
+The only other known Tracta E, a roadster with a replica body by Chapron commissioned later by Grégoire, is housed in the Pechiney Collection at the Le Mans Museum in France.

 Become an archive member for exclusive access to photos, videos and historical documents about the museum's car collection.